Beta build. Report issues to your operator channel.

 Compare FluxyChat

-Rough positioning for teams evaluating Stream, Ably, Pusher, PartyKit, or DIY Workers stacks — not a feature shootout.
-FluxyChat is a chat layer only on Cloudflare (one Durable Object per room + D1), MIT self-host, or hosted beta.
-Not SMS/WhatsApp; pair telco APIs when you need both.
-Cloudflare Workers chat guide.
+Rough positioning for teams looking at Stream, Ably, Pusher, TalkJS, Firebase, or a DIY Workers stack.
+FluxyChat is in-app chat on Cloudflare (one Durable Object per room + D1), MIT self-host or hosted beta — not a helpdesk widget.
+Pusher alternative guide →

 Walkthrough on Dev.to